MatteoNulli/MatteoNulli.github.io/_pages/about.md

 💭 My research interests lie in bridging the gap between Vision and Language within AI systems.
 Particulary, I am interested in enhancing performance of multimodal models on complex reasoning tasks such as compositional understanding, where they still lack capabilities.
 I strive to align the performance of Multimodal foundation models to that of LLMs.
 <!-- I am also interested in Reinforcement Learning applied to robotics.  -->

-📚 Currently I am working as Applied Scientist on Multimodal Learning at eBay.
+📚 Currently working as Applied Scientist on Multimodal Learning at eBay and studying Deep Learning for NLP.

 Always open to hear about possible research collaborations, feel free to reach out.